LibCrowds/libcrowds-frontend-settings/about.md

-The British Library holds a significant collection of Playbills dating from the 1730s to the 1950s.
+The British Library holds a significant collection of playbills dating from the 1730s to the 1950s.
 These playbills list entertainments at theatres, fairs, pleasure gardens and other such venues.
 Small 'handbills' were circulated amongst theatre-goers enjoying the performance while larger